360Controller/360Controller/issue_template.md

 Replace this text with the version of macOS that you are running

 ### Driver Version
-Replate this text with the version or versions of the driver that you are using or have tested
+Replace this text with the version or versions of the driver that you are using or have tested

 ### Connection Method
 Replace this text with: Wired, Wireless Adapter, Bluetooth, N/A or more specific method if applicable